erickcapilla/Leonidas-Esteban-s-portfolio/README.md

-# Portafolio-curso-desarrollo-web-online-
+# Portafolio-curso-desarrollo-web-online
-Un portafolio para el curso de desarrollo web online de Platzi
+A Leonidas Esteban's portfolio to course of Platzi (Responsive)